alex-zuy/boilerplate-generator/README.md

 }
 ```
 Boilerplate generator will generate class `Person_p` which you can use to refer to `Person`\`s class properties.
-For more information about configuration and available options please refer to <!-- TODO: inser link --> JavaDoc.
+For more information about configuration and available options please refer to [JavaDoc][BoilerplateGeneratorJavaDoc].